 Nomination procedures

 If you are interested in being nominated, contact your program's director of graduate studies to learn more about your program's nomination procedures.
 Program Directors are instructed to submit a 50-100 word summary of their departmental ranking rationale.
-Nominations will be submitted by the department into the College Graduate Office MANTIS system before the appropriate deadline.

-Due to processing time, students who wish to meet the fellowship application deadline should submit their candidacy paperwork to the UGS six to eight weeks in advance of the deadline to guarantee the candidacy review/approval can be completed on time.
-Additional eligibility criteria include matriculation into a graduate program in fall 2018 or later, evidence of significant progress toward writing the dissertation at the time of application, and expected degree conferral before the beginning of the 2025 fall term.
+Additional eligibility criteria include matriculation into a graduate program in fall 2019 or later, evidence of significant progress toward writing the dissertation at the time of application, and expected degree conferral before the beginning of the 2026 fall term.
 Students must be eligible for G901 during the fellowship year (2 semesters).
-Priority will be given to students who have submitted at least one chapter for faculty review and who will be on the job market in 2024-2025.
+The student tuition charge for G901 enrollment is covered by the College.

 College of Arts and Sciences Dissertation Research Fellowships are intended to help advanced graduate students in the College make significant progress on their dissertations.